'People are fed up': Residents have their say as British and English flags go up in Shrewsbury

 'I'm not surprised, people are fed up' - The Shrewsbury street full of St George’s crosses and Union Jacks

-It might look like a scene from the late Queen’s Platinum Jubilee or the Last Night At The Proms, but English and British flags have been unfurled up and down the country for different reasons this time.
+It might look like a scene from the late Queen’s Platinum Jubilee or the Last Night of the Proms, but English and British flags have been unfurled up and down the country for different reasons this time.

 There may just be a small smattering of St George’s crosses and Union Jacks fluttering from lamp posts and windows across Shropshire at large.